-Pork Shogayaki is usually served with shredded cabbage.
-The extra sauce from Shogayaki seeps under the cabbage, working as a kind of dressing for the salad.
+Pork Shogayaki is traditionally served with a generous mound of shredded cabbage on the side.
+The extra ginger sauce naturally seeps under the cabbage, acting as a delicious dressing for the salad.
+Some people even drizzle the leftover sauce over steamed rice—it’s just that good!

 5 from 1 vote